Another work in progress; any thoughts/feedback

 appreciated.

 Atherosclerotic cardiovascular disease (ASCVD) is ubiquitous and a leading cause of death globally, while a cornerstone of dietary guidelines for prevention is replacing saturated fats (SFAs) with unsaturated fats (UFAs), especially plant-based PUFAs (e.g. from seed oils) 1, and consuming more oily fish/n-3 PUFAs (FAO).
-Mechanistically this creates a potential paradox, since atherosclerosis involves arterial lipid peroxidation 2, and among lipids PUFAs are most susceptible, forming the basis of some concern 3.
-A simple dichotomous reconciliation is the benefits of PUFAs (e.g. lipid lowering or anti-inflammatory activity) may outweigh any putative negative effects.
-However, PUFA peroxidation can take many paths and produce many molecules with diverse effects, including lipid lowering 4 and anti-inflammatory activity 5, warranting closer examination.
+Such public health recommendations are supported by the totality of evidence from observational and interventional studies (i.e. the mean of heterogeneous populations).
+Mechanistically however, this creates a potential paradox, since atherosclerosis is widely acknowledged to involve lipid peroxidation, and among lipids PUFAs are most susceptible, forming the basis of some concern 2–6.
+At first glance, a simple dichotomous reconciliation is the benefits of PUFAs, such as lipid lowering or anti-inflammatory activity, may outweigh any putative negative effects.
+However, PUFA peroxidation can take many paths and produce many molecules with diverse effects, including lipid lowering 7 and anti-inflammatory activity 8, suggesting context matters and opportunity for harmonisation.

 At one extreme, free radical mediated autoxidation